narrowspark/framework/docs/en/Prologue/Contributions/01_Our_Backward_Compatibility_Promise.md

 ### Using our Interfaces

 All interfaces shipped with Narrowspark can be used in type hints.
 You can also call any of the methods that they declare.
-We guarantee that we won't break code that sticks to these rules.
+We guarantee that we won’t break code that sticks to these rules.

 > The exception to this rule are interfaces tagged with ``@internal``.
 Such interfaces should not be used or implemented.

-If you implement an interface, we promise that we won't ever break your code.
+If you implement an interface, we promise that we won’t ever break your code.

 The following table explains in detail which use cases are covered by our backward compatibility promise: